Health in South Korea: Cancer

-The cancer treatment in South Korea is regarded to be one of the best in the world with South Korea also having the highest cancer survival rate.
-Liver cancer is the second leading cause of cancer related deaths in South Korea, as well as the sixth most prevalent type of cancer in South Korea.
+The cancer treatment in South Korea is regarded as one of the best in the world, with South Korea also having the highest cancer survival rate.
+Liver cancer is the second leading cause of cancer-related deaths in South Korea, as well as the sixth most prevalent type of cancer in South Korea.
 In addition, South Korea has a rather similar level of incidence when it comes to liver cancer patients.
-In a study in 2014, out of the 16,178 cases of people with liver cancer, 12,058 were men and 4,120 were women, this brings the male to female ratio to 2.9:1.
+In a study in 2014, out of the 16,178 cases of people with liver cancer, 12,058 were men, and 4,120 were women, which brings the male-to-female ratio to 2.9:1.
 The most common ages where primary liver cancer cases were diagnosed was found to be between the ages 50–59 years (27.3%), subsequently the ages between 60-69 (25.2%) also had high levels of liver cancer patients.
 As for women who had liver cancer, they generally diagnosed the illness at a much higher age range when compared to male counterparts.
 Furthermore, lung cancer is responsible for the most deaths in South Korea.
 However, there have been attempts to minimize the smoking trends in South Korea and yet the rate of lung cancer patients is still increasing, this can be attributed to the aging population of South Korea and the incidence of lung cancer in never-smokers.
 It was found that in 2012, the rate of lung cancer cases for every 100,000 residents was 43.9, and the survival rate increased to 21.9% from the years 2008 to 2012.
-In South Korea the number of cancer survivors has increased gradually in addition to a higher percentage of individuals who have been diagnosed with cancer.
-The percentage of cancer cases has increased by 3.4% per year while the percentage of mortality has decreased by 2.7% per year.
+In South Korea, the number of cancer survivors has increased gradually, in addition to a higher percentage of individuals who have been diagnosed with cancer.
+The percentage of cancer cases has increased by 3.4% per year, while the percentage of mortality has decreased by 2.7% per year.
 Depression is a common variable observed amongst long-term survivors as they are considered higher-risk for dealing with such health condition which can result in suicide if not taken seriously.